AlexTelon/present/presentation.md

 Add a change to the project.

+# Branching in git

+Not something you do often when you do solo work.
+But its a central to how git works.

 # git rebase

 # git branch

 # git merge

-# git reflog
-To show that it is hard to delete stuff.

-# git blame?

 # Closing thoughts